 Song: Something Beautiful (UMH 34, Bill and Gloria Gaither)

-Somthing beautiful, something good;
+Somthing beautiful, something good;all my confusion he understood;

 all I had to offer him was brokenness and strife,